-Since the metrics under study are complexity metrics built to react to component complexity ($\alpha_i$), interface complexity ($\beta_{ij}$), and topological complexity as described in Section~\ref{subsec:metrics-framework}, all three contributions must be addressed by the experiment.
-This is achieved by using objects whose complexity can be measured through the same metrics, applying the interface complexity model from Section~\ref{subsec:metrics-framework}, and measuring topological complexity through the matrix representation of the assembly.
+Since the metrics under study were complexity metrics built to react to component complexity ($\alpha_i$), interface complexity ($\beta_{ij}$), and topological complexity as described in Section~\ref{subsec:metrics-framework}, all three contributions had to be addressed by the experiment.
+This was achieved by using objects whose complexity could be measured through the same metrics, applying the interface complexity model from Section~\ref{subsec:metrics-framework}, and measuring topological complexity through the matrix representation of the assembly.

 Twenty-three participants were recruited from Stevens Institute of Technology.
 Participants had engineering or technical backgrounds but no prior experience with molecular modeling or chemistry, ensuring that domain expertise did not confound task performance.
-No demographic data beyond institutional affiliation was collected, representing a limitation for generalizability assessment.
-Each participant completed ten tasks administered in randomized order.
+No demographic data beyond institutional affiliation were collected, representing a limitation for generalizability assessment.
+Each participant completed ten tasks administered in a randomized order.
 The tasks were divided into two groups of five tasks, with high and low expected complexity respectively, then randomized to avoid patterns learned in a specific task consistently impacting the completion time of subsequent tasks.
-Sample size adequacy was verified through Kolmogorov-Smirnov tests confiming normal distribution of task completion times \cite{pugliese2018development}.
+Sample size adequacy was verified through Kolmogorov--Smirnov tests confirming normal distribution \cite{pugliese2018development}.

 As established in Section~\ref{subsec:extending-metrics}, the structural isomorphism between molecular and requirement networks permits controlled manipulation of complexity parameters that would be confounded by semantic variation in natural language requirements.